Table of Contents

 Definite Article (the)

-This article is used when we refer to a specific item or person that the listener or reader already knows about.
-The definite article “the” points out something definite, making it clear which specific person, place, or thing we are talking about.
+This article is used for specific items or people the listener already knows.
+“The” points to something definite, making it clear which person, place, or thing is being referred to.

 - The teacher explained the lesson well.